1878 Morgan Dollar - 7/8 Strong

 Description

 The 1878 Morgan Dollar - 7/8 Strong is a dollar produced at the Philadelphia Mint as part of the Morgan Dollars 1878-1921 series.
-Total mintage reached 9.8 million.
-The obverse features Liberty facing left wearing a Phrygian cap adorned with wheat and cotton, encircled by stars, while the reverse displays an eagle with outstretched wings clutching an olive branch and arrows, surrounded by a wreath.
-Designed by George T. Morgan.
+With a mintage of 9.8 million, this is a less common issue — ranked 8th of 11 mint variants by mintage, with 19% of production.
+The obverse features Liberty facing left wearing a Phrygian cap adorned with wheat and cotton, encircled by stars and the reverse displays an eagle with outstretched wings clutching an olive branch and arrows, surrounded by a wreath.
+First year of the Morgan Dollar.
+Eight tail feather and seven tail feather varieties exist from early die adjustments.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $87 to $2.5K depending on grade and condition.
 Struck in 90% silver, 10% copper, weighing 26.73 grams, 38.1 mm in diameter, with a reeded edge.
 Cataloged as PCGS #7078.
-The Morgan Dollar is the most widely collected U.S. Key dates include the 1893-S (mintage 100,000), 1889-CC, 1895 (proof only), and 1903-O. Carson City Mint issues carry premium prices.
-The GSA Treasury hoard releases of the 1970s reinvigorated the market.

 External References